zaiisao/Documentation/en/Real-time-Messaging/limitations_cpp.md

 ---
 # RTM Limitations

-This page provides a brief overview of the limitations of the Agora RTM SDK for Android, including API call limit, maximum string length, unicode support and more.
+This page provides a brief overview of the limitations of the Agora RTM SDK for Android, including API call limit, string size, encoding, and more.

 ## Maximum Call Frequency